The question of, "What do you know about us?" is asked to gauge your real interest in the job and the employer.

 Don't exaggerate or over-do the compliments.
 Demonstrate that you have done enough research to know that you are truly interested in working for the organization, but avoid seeming like a stalker -- e.g., don't track down where people live or mention what cars they drive (even if you are a big fan of that location or car).

-By making getting hired your job and putting in the time to prepare, you can successfully and confidently answer an employer when they ask, "Why should we hire you?" in a way that will convince them to hire you.
+By being well-prepared, you can successfully and confidently answer an employer when they ask, "Why should we hire you?" in a way that will convince them to hire you.
 Go get ‘em!

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
 Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.